UoB-COMSM0166/2025-group-30/README.md

 | **SpeedBoot**               | <img src="docs/assets/speed-boot.webp" width="50" style="vertical-align: middle;">     | When used, this item increases the player's movement speed by 20% for 5 seconds and triggers a blue particle effect, granting the player enhanced mobility for a short duration.                                                                         |

 # 4.Requirements
-- 15% ~750 words
-- Use case diagrams, user stories.
-Early stages design.
-Ideation process.
-How did you decide as a team what to develop?

 ## 4.1 Game Idea Brainstorming Overview

 As part of our early ideation process, our team participated in a collaborative brainstorming session to generate and explore a variety of game concepts.
 We studied a wide range of existing games, focusing on their core mechanics, player engagement strategies, and potential for creative development.
 Our goal was to identify gameplay elements that are not only fun and challenging, but also flexible enough to allow for innovation and adaptation.